 With all of that in mind, how do you choose the right incident report software?
 We’ve rolled up our sleeves and have done the work for you!
 Below you’ll find 12 incident report software options that can be the perfect fit for your company.

-These are the top 12 incident report software for your business:
+These are the top 12 incident report software solutions for your business:

 Connecteam’s easy to use, all-in-one mobile app makes reporting and handling an incident quick and easy.
 Create a report before an accident happens (like a wet floor), fill out an incident report form after an accident, open a library to see the checklist of what you should do after an incident, and send the new protocol to everyone in minutes, instead of days or weeks after an incident.
 Additionally, all work numbers are stored on the employee directory within Connecteam so you can quickly reach the designated emergency contact.

 With almost 2,000 employees, Sodastream used Connecteam to improve their reporting environment and within months, they immediately saw results.
 Sodastream moved all old checklist procedures to digital and quickly saw that Connecteam became the main tool for communication and also online training.
 Most impressively, they saw that 300% more employees reported potential hazards because it was so much more convenient to do so!
 On top of that, whenever Sodastream created a new procedure, they could share the brief with everyone 12 hours after an incident occurred.
 Three years later and Sodastream is still working with Connecteam to ensure incidents are handled appropriately, and they’re bettering their internal communications and operations with Connecteam’s all-in-one mobile app.

 If you have a majority of office employees who are in front of computer, Typeform is a great fit.
 It’s similar to Google Forms and isn’t company specific.
 Choose from preexisting template of forms so that your employees can fill out an incident report form.